farcasterxyz/docs/docs/developers/guides/accounts/change-recovery.md

 ### Requirements

-- An ETH wallet that has an fid on OP mainnet, with some ETH for gas costs
+- An ETH wallet that has an FID on OP Mainnet, with some ETH for gas costs.
 - An ETH RPC URL for OP Mainnet (e.g. via [Alchemy](https://www.alchemy.com/), [Infura](https://www.infura.io/) or [QuickNode](https://www.quicknode.com/)).

 ### Change Address